-Sticky notes can be heard peeling off the white board, where we keep track of what pages have been looked at.
+Sticky notes can be heard peeling off the white board where we keep track of what pages have been looked at.

-A sharpie screeches, the sound of it moving across the paper, adding more names to the wall of shame for those who missed glaring errors.
+A sharpie screeches as it moves across the paper, adding more names to the wall of shame for those who missed glaring errors.